danielrfry/toyvm/README.md

 There's a short video demo of toyvm running Debian on an M1 Mac mini [here](https://www.youtube.com/watch?v=zXqVAUl7T4k).

 As well as toyvm itself, kernel, initial ram disk and root filesystem images are needed to build a working system.
-Please see [debian-vm-aarch64](https://github.com/danielrfry/debian-vm-aarch64) for pre-built ones for Debian Buster on Apple Silicon.
-The scripts used to produce these are also available at [debian-vm-build](https://github.com/danielrfry/debian-vm-build).
+Please see [debian-vm-build](https://github.com/danielrfry/debian-vm-build) for pre-built ones for Debian Buster on Apple Silicon, and the scripts used to produce them.

 ```
 usage: toyvm [options] [kernel command line]